Eurydia/cleanpedia-production/src/site/notes/Predefined Data Types/Structured Data Types/Comprehensions.md

 ## Example G: Conditional Iteration in Zipped Generators

-Zipped generators can only have a condition.
+A group of zipped generators can only have a condition.

 ### Example Ga